kyren/piccolo/README.md

 interesting concurrency patterns that are difficult or impossible to do using PUC-Rio Lua.

-(These ideas are not all mine, the garbage collector is heavily derived from [rust-gc](https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf), the
+(These ideas are not all mine, much of the basic design is heavily derived from [rust-gc](https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/), the idea of using "generativity" comes from [You can't spell trust without Rust](https://raw.githubusercontent.com/Gankro/thesis/master/thesis.pdf), the